rpm-software-management/rpm/docs/manual/queryformat.md

 	vlock
 ```

-The :shescape may be used on plain strings to get a string which can pass
+The `shescape` format can be used on plain strings to get a string which
-through a single level of shell and give the original string.
+can pass through a single level of shell and give the original string.

-Formatting names "humansi" and "humaniec" display a number in a human
+Formats `humansi` and `humaniec` display a number in a human
 readable format in SI resp IEC 80000 standard.
-humansi uses 1K = 1000, 1M = 1000000, ...
+`humansi` uses 1K = 1000, 1M = 1000000, ...
-humaniec uses 1K = 1024, 1M = 1048576, ...
+`humaniec` uses 1K = 1024, 1M = 1048576, ...

 The formatting tags are documented in rpm (8) manual in the QUERY OPTIONS
 section.